 How Cysts Develop

-A blocked pore contains a large accumulation of sebum, but little to no oxygen, which is the ideal environment for skin bacteria called Propionibacterium acnes (P. acnes) to reproduce.
-Small amounts of this bacteria in healthy hair follicles are fine, but as the amount of P. acnes inside the pore increases, the body responds by sending in immune system cells called neutrophils to clear out the P. acnes and its byproducts.
-Neutrophils release enzymes that attack P. acnes to clear it from the clogged pore, causing the bacteria to fight back by releasing chemicals.
+Step 3 - Pore wall is destroyed: Small amounts of acne bacteria (C. acnes) in healthy pores are expected, but as the amount of C. acnes inside the pore increases, the body responds by sending in immune system cells called neutrophils to clear out the C. acnes and its byproducts.
+Neutrophils release enzymes that attack C. acnes to clear it from the clogged pore, causing the bacteria to fight back by releasing chemicals.
 However, these chemicals not only damage the neutrophils, but also weaken the pore wall, which eventually causes the pore to rupture.

 What Causes Acne Cysts?